davidgomesdev/RustyController/app/README.md

 ## Build

-Run `flutter pub run build_runner build` before the actual build, to run the code generators. (like the JSON serializable objects)
+Run `dart run build_runner build` before the actual build, to run the code generators. (like the JSON serializable objects)

 ### Note while debugging / developing